 9. There will be signs of how many kilometres more you need to go

-Even though you’re given a guide for hiking Mt.
-Ulap, it’s easy to just lose track of the distance you’ve covered.
-But don’t fret because you’ll know how much you’ve hiked when you see the post signs as you cover another kilometre.
+Even though you’re given a guide for hiking Mt Ulap, it’s easy to just lose track of the distance you’ve covered.
+But don’t fret because you’ll know how much you’ve hiked when you see the sign posts as you cover another kilometre.

 10. Overall, the ascent and descent are steep

-We may have taken the reverse route, but overall, we always encountered some steep areas that were challenging to cross, whether going up or down.
+We may have taken the reverse route, but overall, we always encountered some steep areas that were challenging to hike, whether going up or down.

 11. There are camping grounds for overnight hikers

 If you really want to savour the whole experience, or if you don’t want to stress yourself in finishing the mountain trail in one day, you could camp.
-There are camping grounds in Mt.
-Ulap that are perfect for adventure-seekers who prefer to take their time and just chill if they’ve got the resources to spare.
+There are camping grounds on Mt Ulap that are perfect for adventure-seekers who prefer to take their time and just chill if they’ve got the resources to spare.
 Kung pwede mo tulugan, why not diba?

 Also read: Hiking in Luzon: 9 Mountains in 14 Months